-The FVOCI reserve (previously the available for sale reserve) is used to record increments and decrements in the fair value of FVOCI investments, i.e. bonds.
+The FVOCI reserve is used to record increments and decrements in the fair value of FVOCI investments, i.e. bonds.

 BUSINESS COMBINATION RESERVE

 The business combination reserve is used to record increments and decrements in equity as a result of mergers with other businesses.